pauldambra/blog_source/_posts/2026-03-10-how-i-use-llms-five.md

 Because the cost of understanding the code is basically zero now.
 The importance of the code being understandable is dropping.

 It still has to be correct and fast but if I can't quickly grok it.
 I can just ask an LLM to explain it, or write some tests to exercise it.
-What might have taken hours in the past - I've worked on code that took me days to understand - will now take seconds.
+What might have taken hours in the past, I've worked on code that took me days to understand, will now take seconds.

-So why should I care about it?!
-It is now far from the highest leverage thing I could do with my time
+Writing code is now far from the highest leverage thing I could do with my time

 "Oh but Paul some code is very important!"